 These bearings are meant to be quite a snug fit, so feel free to use a vise or a mallet against the outer flange of the bearing to get them properly seated into the feet.
 You’ll know they’re in all the way once the flange is completely flush with the surface.

 For the rear feet, we’ll also press-fit in eight M5 nylock nuts with the rounded side facing outwards.
 You should already have the bag of these medium-sized nuts open from earlier in the assembly.

 Now, we’ll attach the two remaining motors to the rear feet.
 Install the coupler onto the motor first, followed by the long bolts and spacers that were used for the X-axis motor assembly.

-Move this over to the back of one of the rear plastic feet, orienting the motors white connector towards the flat base of the foot (pictured).
+Move this over to the back of one of the rear plastic feet, orienting the motors white connector or cable bundle towards the flat base of the foot (pictured).
 Using a size 4 Allen key, you’ll be able to bolt the motor in place.
 Repeat the process for the other foot.

 We will be doing the assembly for the 30×30 here, but the assembly for all three versions is very similar.
 Start by grabbing the two Y-axis rails, the feet assemblies from the last step, and the bag of the largest, short bolts.

 Secure the rear left and right feet assemblies (pictured) to one end of each rail.
 These can be secured using two of the short M8 bolts per foot assembly using a size 6 Allen key; the rails should be a mirror of each other.

 These rails need to now slide onto the larger X-axis rail assembly that you have set aside.
 To prepare for this, flip the X-axis assembly onto its front so that the router mount is contacting the ground; be sure that it’s stable in this position.